 Mitral valve prolapse and regurgitation

 The mitral valve separates the two chambers (atrium and ventricle) of the left side of the heart.
-In mitral valve prolapse, the leaflets of the mitral valve bulge (prolapse) into the left atrium like a parachute during the heart's contraction.
+In mitral valve prolapse, the leaflets of the mitral valve bulge (prolapse) into the left atrium like a parachute when the heart contracts.
 Sometimes mitral valve prolapse causes blood to leak back into the atrium from the ventricle, which is called mitral valve regurgitation.

-Normal heart and heart with mitral valve stenosis
+Typical heart and heart with mitral valve stenosis

 Mitral valve stenosis, shown in the heart on the right, is a condition in which the heart's mitral valve is narrowed.
-This abnormal valve doesn't open properly, blocking blood flow coming into your left ventricle, the main pumping chamber of your heart.
-A normal heart is shown on the left.
+The valve doesn't open properly, blocking blood flow coming into the left ventricle, the main pumping chamber of the heart.
+A typical heart is shown on the left.

-- Abnormal heart sound (heart murmur) heard through a stethoscope
+- Irregular heart sound (heart murmur)

 - Irregular heartbeat